-PLEASE NOTE THAT DUE TO CORONAVIRUS OUTBREAK, THE NATIONAL HOMEBUILDING & RENOVATING SHOW HAS BEEN POSTPONED.
-THE NEW DATES FOR THE SHOW ARE NOW THE 9-12 JULY.
+PLEASE NOTE THAT DUE TO CORONAVIRUS OUTBREAK, THE NATIONAL HOMEBUILDING & RENOVATING SHOW HAS BEEN POSTPONED FOR THE NEXT YEAR.

 It is the time of year that every ambitious self-builder is waiting for.
 In just a month, the NEC in Birmingham will welcome 40,000 excited self-builders and become the capital of homebuilding for the UK.

 The National Homebuilding & Renovating show is the biggest homebuilding event in the United Kingdom, and even if you do not live in this area, it is really worth travelling for.
 This year, the National Homebuilding & Renovating Show will take place from 26th-29th March and as always, will offer many seminars, masterclasses and an opportunity to discuss your project with industry-leading Self Build experts and hundreds of exhibitors.

 This guide is personalised for a self-builder who is just beginning their self-build journey and wants to get as much knowledge as possible from the show.
 The Birmingham show is the largest in the United Kingdom.
 It offers a wealth of information, with almost 90 different seminars, masterclasses and workshops, and a full cast of experts ready to give you one-on-one advice!